pozdnyakoks/footballTable/README.md

 # footballTable

-Test task, can try it with Netlify [here](https://celadon-souffle-054045.netlify.app/)
+Test task, you can try it with Netlify [here](https://celadon-souffle-054045.netlify.app/)